SAP-samples/teched2023-DT167/exercises/ex1/README.md

-# Exercise 1 - Exercise 1 Description
+# Exercise 1 - Creating Business Users in SAP S/4HANA Cloud

 In this exercise, we will create...

-## Exercise 1.1 Sub Exercise 1 Description
+## Exercise 1.1 SAP S/4HANA Cloud as the Leading System for Users

 After completing these steps you will have created...